Special Collections Exhibitions

 Permanent Exhibition

 The Katherine Anne Porter Room was established by the University of Maryland in appreciation of the generosity and interest of this distinguished American author.
 From that time until ill health prevented it, Porter came often to this room to work on her papers.
 She thought of it as a place where individuals could "view and enjoy her library and furnishings" in an atmosphere that reflected her personal taste and style.
-Today, this room serves as a permanent exhibition and is open to all visitors and free of cost.
+Today, this room serves as a permanent exhibition and is open to all visitors by appointment.